 Channeled nassas, as they are also known, apparently don’t overlap much with me in the northern Oregon intertidal.
 I don’t recall coming across a live one.
 Empty nassa shells, however, can be abundant, and hermit crabs frequently occupy them.
 Although I think the egg cases shown below are those of N. fossatus, I haven’t seen deposition, only drifted cases.

 Black turbans are conspicuous and abundant.
-The seem a bit more numerous on the central Oregon coast than on my home beaches in northern Oregon, but that could just be the places I frequent.
+They seem more numerous on the central coast than in most northern Oregon locations.

 Gotshall, D. W. 2005.
 Guide to Marine Invertebrates, Alaska to Baja California 2nd Edition (Revised).
 Shoreline Press.